junxit/us-congress-bills-111/bill.md

 Congress finds the following:

-- **(1)** While the United States accounts for approximately 5 percent of world population, in 2007, an estimated 17.2 percent of the world’s users of illegal drugs were from the United States.
+- **(1)** According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Survey on Drug Use and Health, in 2008 in the United States, there were an estimated 25,768,000 users of marijuana, 5,255,000 users of cocaine, 850,000 users of methamphetamine, and 453,000 users of heroin.
-- **(2)** 100 percent of the United States cocaine supply and 90 percent of the United States heroin supply originates in the Andean countries of Bolivia, Colombia and Peru.
+- **(2)** Nearly 100 percent of the United States cocaine supply originates in the Andean countries of Bolivia, Colombia, and Peru and over 90 percent of the United States heroin supply originates in Colombia and Mexico.
-- **(3)** In those source countries, the cultivation, production and trafficking of cocaine and heroin generate violence, instability and corruption.
+- **(3)** In those countries, the cultivation, production and trafficking of cocaine and heroin generate violence, instability and corruption.
-- **(4)** In the transit countries of Central America, Mexico, Ecuador, Haiti and other Caribbean nations, drug trafficking is central to the growing strength of organized criminal gangs that threaten local and national law enforcement, political institutions and citizen security.
+- **(4)** In the transit countries of Central America, Mexico, Venezuela, Ecuador, Haiti, and other Caribbean countries, drug trafficking is central to the growing strength of organized criminals to threaten local and national law enforcement, political institutions, citizen security, rule of law, and United States security and interests.
-- **(5)** Organized criminal cartels in Mexico are engaged in a civil conflict with each other and a conflict with Mexican counterdrug security forces.
-These cartels control the wholesale of virtually all cocaine trafficked into major urban areas in the United States.
-- **(6)** Drug-related violence is on the rise in Mexico and along the United States-Mexico border.
+- **(5)** Drug-related violence is on the rise in Mexico and along the United States-Mexico border.
 5,661 people died in Mexico in 2008 alone as a result of drug-related violence.
 This is more than double the 2007 total of 2,773.
+- **(6)** According to the Department of State’s June 2009 Trafficking in Persons report, organized criminal networks in Mexico also “traffic Mexican women and girls into the United States for commercial sexual exploitation”.
+- **(7)** Extremist groups and their supporters in the Western Hemisphere, including the Revolutionary Armed Forces of Colombia (FARC) and Hezbollah, often use drug trafficking to finance terrorist activities.
-- **(7)** From 1980–2008, United States counternarcotics assistance from the State and Defense Departments to Latin America and the Caribbean totaled about $11,300,000,000.
-The Drug Enforcement Administration (DEA) has spent an additional $2,500,000,000 in the Western Hemisphere during the same period.
-In those same years, the number of lifetime drug users has steadily risen for marijuana, cocaine, and heroin.
-In 1982 there were an estimated 53,000 marijuana users, which doubled to over 100,000 in 2007.
-Similarly, there were fewer than 22,000 cocaine users and fewer than 2,000 heroin users in 1982, while today there are approximately 36,000 and 3,800, respectively.
+- **(8)** From 1980–2008, United States counternarcotics assistance from the State and Defense Departments to Latin America and the Caribbean totaled about $11,300,000,000.

 ## § 3.
 Establishment of Western Hemisphere Drug Policy Commission